 Gum disease is a condition that afflicts millions of Canadians.
 In fact, according to the Canadian Dental Association, “7 out of 10 Canadians will develop gum disease at some time in their lives.”

 Gum disease is a devastating bacterial infection that attacks your gums.
-The bacteria that cause gum disease feed on plaque and tartar.
+The bacteria that causes gum disease feed on plaque and tartar.

 Plaque is the film that develops on your teeth after a meal.
 Plaque that is not eliminated through regular dental hygiene hardens into tartar, the rough substance that’s removed by your dental hygienist during your regular professional cleanings.